Paradoxdotexe/vade-mecum/src/pages/docs/vale_of_myths.md

 ### Class Abilities

 Monks have access to a number of Chi Points, or CP, granted by their _Spiritual Talisman_.
-They innately gain the _Chi Surge_ Passive, _Chi Deflection_ Reaction, and _Channel Chi_ Rest Activity, allowing them to harness their inner energy to overcome challenges.
+They also innately gain the _Chi Surge_ Passive, _Chi Deflection_ Reaction, and _Channel Chi_ Rest Activity, allowing them to harness their inner energy to overcome challenges.

 | Class Ability      | Type          | Description                                                                                                                      |
 | ------------------ | ------------- | -------------------------------------------------------------------------------------------------------------------------------- |